Our Blogs

 Fair, Firm and Fun is my preferred model.

-If we make parenting playful it goes toward the possibility to making life playful too.
-Yes, its possible to get a lot done in a day and still enjoy yourself, it all depends on your perception.
+Yes, it’s possible to get a lot done in a day and still enjoy yourself, it all depends on your perception to the tasks.